 disclaimer

 Criminal cases in Wisconsin often begin with an arrest.
-Accused persons are taken into custody by law enforcement officers and notified of their right to remain silent until their lawyer is present.
-After arrest, the accused attends a bond hearing where the court sets conditions for bail.
+Accused persons are typically taken into custody by law enforcement officers and notified of their right to remain silent until their lawyer is present.
+After arrest, the accused is scheduled for a bond hearing where the court sets conditions for bail.
 The conditions may include an amount to be paid, property as surety, or a written promise to appear in court when required.
-If the judge grants bail, the accused person is free to return home while the case moves through the Wisconsin Court System processes.
+If the judge grants bail, the accused person is free to return home while the case moves through the Wisconsin Court System.

-If the offense in question is a felony, the court will hold a preliminary hearing to determine whether there is reasonable cause for the case to go to trial.
-After the preliminary hearing, the accused must attend the arraignment where the court will read aloud the charges, and the accused will enter a plea.
+If the offense in question is a felony, the court usually holds a preliminary hearing to determine whether there is reasonable cause for the case to go to trial.
+After the initial hearing, the accused is required to attend the arraignment, where the court will read aloud the charges, and the accused will enter a plea.
 If the accused pleads ‘not guilty,’ the judge will set a trial date.

-The Circuit court is Wisconsin’s trial court.
+The Circuit Court is Wisconsin’s trial court.
 It has original jurisdiction over all criminal and civil cases in the state.
 The Circuit court’s jurisdiction comprises criminal jury trials, civil trials, juvenile, probate, and traffic cases.
 Between January 1 and December 31, 2019, a total of 110,750 criminal complaints were filed.
 Out of the number of complaints filed, 109,434 cases were opened, and 105,007 criminal case dispositions were made.
 Throughout the year, 37,104 cases were transferred out, and 58,678 cases are pending.
-Out of the pending cases, 37% (21698) were pending for 90 days, while 1,276 cases had been pending for three years or more.
+Of the pending cases, 37% (21698) were pending for 90 days, while 1,276 were pending for three years or more.

 When Does a Criminal Defendant Have the Right to a Trial?

 One of the processes in a criminal case is an arraignment; here, the jury will read the charges against the defendants in open court, as well as the defendant’s rights.
-Additionally, a defendant must enter a plea at the arraignment; the plea may be ‘guilty,’ ‘not guilty,’ or no contest.
-Defendants who plead guilty waive the right to a trial, as the court will sentence such persons without a trial.
+Additionally, a defendant is expected to enter a plea at the arraignment; the plea may be ‘guilty,’ ‘not guilty,’ or no contest.
+Defendants who plead guilty waive the right to a trial, as the court may sentence such persons without a trial.

 What are the Stages of a Criminal Trial in Wisconsin?

-The stages of a criminal trial in Wisconsin are:
+The stages of a criminal trial in Wisconsin typically are:

 • Opening statements